Human Resources – HR department

-In most of the times, HR is going to side with employees’ manager who reviews day to day work and HR oversees numerous employees.
-But, if anyone feels there is a genuine mistake in performance rating, it is advised to talk to HR.
+Most of the times, HR is going to side with employees’ manager who reviews day to day work and HR oversees numerous employees.
+But, if anyone feels there is a genuine mistake in performance rating, it is advised to talk to the HR department.

-HR department doesn’t want employees to leave and leaving is the only reason why employees might need his resume up to date.
-If employees are laid off, sometimes their former HR department should help with his resume.
+The HR department doesn’t want employees to leave and leaving is the only reason why employees might need their resume up to date.
+If employees are laid off, sometimes their former HR department should help with their resume.

 If any employee or eligible dependant feels sick, he/she is advised to come to HR and fill out the paperwork for legal protection.